tomshlomo/als-amp-est/README.md

 # als-amp-est
-MATLAB Code for the paper "Blind Amplitude Estimation of Early Room Reflections Using Alternating Least Squares", submitted to ICASSP 2021.
+MATLAB Code for the paper "Blind Amplitude Estimation of Early Room Reflections Using Alternating Least Squares", accepted to ICASSP 2021.

 `ALS_ICASSP2021_preprint.pdf` contains a preprint of the paper.